Hibou57/External-Programs-ST3/README.md

 When `panels` is `accumulate` means new content to the output and errors panels, is appended to their previous content.

+As for the `through` parameter, `temporary_file` option is useful when sending a selection string to a command which only accepts a file argument and doesn't support `stdin`.
+It saves the selection to a temporary file (located in the `Packages` folder) and then sends its path to the command as an argument.
+After the execution is completed, temporary file is deleted automatically.
+If you want to read the output from the same temporary file (instead of `stdout`), set the `output` parameter to `temporary_file`.

 More on `source`: